sunghunkwag/SSM-MetaRL-Unified/README.md

     -   `hybrid`: **Experience-augmented adaptation** using a hybrid loss that combines current data with past experiences from a replay buffer.
 -   **Modular & Extensible**: Cleanly separated modules for models, meta-learning, adaptation, and experience replay.
 -   **SOTA Benchmarks**: Includes high-dimensional MuJoCo tasks to validate performance against baselines like LSTM, GRU, and Transformer.
+-   **Docker Support**: Pre-configured container for easy deployment and reproducible experiments.
 -   **Colab Integration**: An interactive demo notebook to explore the framework's capabilities without local installation.

 ---